jay-johnson/sci-pype/README.rst

 Notebook Examples
 =================

 Please refer to the `examples directory`_ for the latest notebooks.
-Most of the notebooks and command line tools require running with a redis server listing on port 6000 (``<repo base dir>/dev-start.sh`` will start one).
+Most of the notebooks and command line tools require running with a redis server listening on port 6000 (``<repo base dir>/dev-start.sh`` will start one).

 .. _examples directory: https://github.com/jay-johnson/sci-pype/tree/master/examples